top of page

 -

-What are Mortgage Discount Points?Some buyers hear the term mortgage points or discount points and wonder what exactly they are.
-When you are ready to get your interest rate locked in, you will have the option to “buy” the interest rate down lower.
-One point will generally reduce the interest rate by .25% which can save a significant amount of money for a borrower over a 30 year term.
+What are Mortgage Discount Points?When you are ready to get your interest rate locked in, You can pay points to get a lower interest rate.
+Points are a percentage of the mortgage amount.
 Paying for mortgage points doesn’t always make sense though.
 Every borrower has a different situation.
 As your mortgage advisor, I’ll explain those options to you and together we’ll determine what is in your best interest.

 -